maximbetin/instagram-helper/README.md

 ### Common Error Messages

 - **"BROWSER_PATH environment variable is not set"**: Add `BROWSER_PATH` to your `.env` file
-- **"Could not connect to existing browser"**: Check that remote debugging is enabled
+- **"Connection refused to browser"**: Close any existing browser instances and try again
 - **"No post links found"**: Instagram may have changed their page structure
 - **"Timeout loading post"**: Increase `INSTAGRAM_POST_LOAD_TIMEOUT` in your `.env` file